itsjfx/scrumfaster/README.md

     * it will **NOT** be under a milestone as this is not supported for draft items
     * however, as `--milestone-field epic` was set, and `Epic` was pre-populated, it will set the milestone value under the `Epic` field
 3. it'll continue doing the above until it's complete or it crashes

+A real example of a generated board is available here: <https://github.com/users/itsjfx/projects/5>

 ## usage